2018 CONFERENCE SPEAKERS

 Ilia Delio is a Franciscan Sister of Washington, DC and holds the Josephine C. Connelly Endowed Chair in Theology at Villanova University.
 She earned doctorates in pharmacology from Rutgers University-School of Healthcare and Biomedical Sciences and in Historical theology from Fordham University.
 She is the recipient of a Templeton Course in Science and Religion award and the author of seventeen books including The Unbearable Wholeness of Being which won the 2014 Silver Nautilus Award and a Catholic Press Association Book Award.
 She lectures nationally and internationally on topics including evolution, artificial intelligence, consciousness, culture and religion.

-Tristan Harris has been called the “closest thing Silicon Valley has to a conscience” by The Atlantic magazine.
-He spent three years as a Google Design Ethicist developing a framework for how technology should “ethically” steer the thoughts and actions of billions of people from screens.
-In 2016, Tristan left Google to work full-time on reforming the attention economy with the non-profit initiative, Time Well Spent, which aims to catalyze a rapid, coordinated change among technology companies through public advocacy, the development of ethical design standards, design education and policy recommendations to protect minds from nefarious manipulation.
-Rolling Stone magazine named Tristan one of “25 People Shaping the World” in 2017.
+Tristan Harris was called the “closest thing Silicon Valley has to a conscience” by The Atlantic magazine.
+He worked as a Google Design Ethicist developing a framework for how technology should “ethically” steer the thoughts and actions of billions of people from screens.
+In 2016, Harris left Google to create the nonprofit initiative, Time Well Spent, which aims to catalyze a rapid, coordinated change among technology companies through public advocacy, the development of ethical design standards, design education, and policy recommendations to protect minds from nefarious manipulation.
+In 2018, he cofounded the Center for Humane Technology to bring together former technology insiders to realign technology with humanity's best interests.
+Rolling Stone magazine named Harris one of “25 People Shaping the World” in 2017.
 He is a Visiting Fellow at the Harvard Kennedy School in Government and an advisor to Open Markets Institute.